 The second specific breed survey was run by myself for the BMDC of GB namely the 1998 Breed Survey.
 Whilst much smaller in scale in terms of the numbers of deaths it was set up to be representative for the reasons outlined elsewhere on this web site.
 The average age of all deaths in this was around 8½ years and deaths from cancer averaged out at 7.64 years of age and formed 38.5% of the total, these cancer figures being in line with the other larger survey.
 Although constructed and undertaken by myself the survey was validated independently, scrutinised and praised by several experts from the veterinary universities and the AHT when presented at a “Health Survey review” day held at the Kennel Club in 1999.

 The third survey of significant size was the KC/BSAVA Pedigree Dogs survey of all breeds some 4-5 years ago.
-In the Bernese section of this our average age at death came out at 7.8 years and the average age for cancer deaths was 7.5 years.
+In the Bernese section of this our average age at death came out at 7.8 years and the average age for cancer deaths was just slightly less at 7.5 years.
 The figure generated here for percentage of cancer deaths was a little higher at 45%, but again every fact generated was in the same ball park as the previous surveys.
 As in the other surveys the cancer deaths do include some younger dogs but also some much older dogs, in this case the oldest was around 14 years by which time most people accept that realistically we are into “they’re going to go from something” territory and would not consider this too upsetting in the greater scheme of things.

 The three surveys quoted above were all concerned with British dogs but BMD surveys in other countries generally do not give markedly different results to ours and whilst no one is claiming these figures are something we should be satisfied with they may not be as bad as those put about by some quarters.
 A recent general canine magazine article claimed that “…. the typical Bernese succumbs to cancer by the age of 5…” When queried the assorted American research this was based on was talking mostly about one particular form of cancer, which does particularly affect Bernese and is our biggest problem and the the typical age of onset for this cancer was generally quoted as “……5 – 7 years…..”.
 I think most people would agree this is not quite the same as the original claim and the author conceded it was at least “ambiguous”.